-Unlike other redundancy-injecting protocols [23, 16], the amount of redundancy that IDA uses with a given object, or in a given session, does not have to be constant.
-In particular, as we will describe later, our AIDA-based bandwidth allocation strategy controls the amount of redundancy to be used with a particular object in a particular session so as to reflect the priority and/or the urgency of the transaction at hand.
+An important aspect of IDA, unlike other redundancy-injecting protocols [21, 16], is that the amount of redundancy to be used with a given object, or in a given communication session, does not have to be constant.
+In particular, our AIDA-based bandwidth allocation strategy controls the amount of redundancy to be used with a particular object in a particular communication session so as to reflect the priority and/or the urgency of the transaction at hand.
 By increasing the redundancy allocated for a given communication session, the expected retrieval delay can be reduced, thus increasing the chances of meeting the possibly tight time constraint imposed on the transaction.